wlshiu/my_test/lwmesh/lwmesh_concept.md

     - `nwk`
         > the common feature

+        1. Endpoint
+            > like port number of network socket

     - `nwkDataReq`
-        > request the local user data which sending to medium
+        > local user request the outgoing data which sending to medium

     - `nwkFrame`
         > the packet frame handler